-Purchase agreements in a going-private transaction typically include representations and warranties by the private equity sponsor regarding the equity-financing commitment of the private equity sponsor and the debt-financing commitments obtained by the sponsor at the time of entering into the purchase agreement.
-An equity commitment letter from the private equity sponsor (as described in question 6) as well as the debt-financing commitment letters obtained by the sponsor from third-party lenders are customarily provided to the target company for its review prior to the execution of the purchase agreement.
+Purchase agreements in a going-private transaction typically include representations and warranties by the private equity sponsor regarding the equity-financing commitment of the private equity sponsor and, in the case of LBOs, the third-party debt-financing commitments obtained by the private equity sponsor at the time of entering into the purchase agreement.
+An equity commitment letter from the private equity sponsor (as described in question 6) as well as the debt-financing commitment letters obtained by the private equity sponsor from third-party lenders are customarily provided to the target company for its review prior to the execution of the purchase agreement.
 In US transactions, definitive debt-financing documentation is rarely agreed at signing; instead, the definitive debt-financing documentation is typically negotiated between signing and closing on the basis of debt-financing commitment letters delivered by third-party financing sources at signing.
-Purchase agreements in going-private transactions also contain covenants relating to obligations of the sponsor to use reasonable best efforts to negotiate definitive debt-financing agreements and obtain financing, flexibility of the sponsor to finance the purchase price from other sources and obligations of the target to co-operate in connection with the financing (eg, participate in road shows, and assist in the preparation of financial statements and offering documents).
+Purchase agreements in going-private transactions also contain covenants relating to obligations of the private equity sponsor to use reasonable best efforts to negotiate definitive debt-financing agreements and obtain financing, flexibility of the private equity sponsor to finance the purchase price from other sources and obligations of the target company to cooperate in connection with the financing (for example, assist with the marketing efforts, participate in road shows, and assist in the preparation of financial statements and offering documents).

 A purchase agreement may (or may not) condition the closing of a transaction on the receipt of financing proceeds by the private equity sponsor, as noted in question 6.
-If the closing is not conditioned on the receipt of financing proceeds, the purchase agreement would typically provide for a 'marketing period', during which the private equity sponsor will seek to raise the portion of its financing consisting of high-yield bonds (and, in certain cases, syndicated bank financing), and which begins after the private equity sponsor has received certain financial information about the target company.
-If the private equity sponsor has not obtained the proceeds of such financing by the end of the marketing period (or has failed to obtain such proceeds from a 'bridge' financing) and thus fails to close the transaction, the private equity sponsor may be required to pay a 'reverse break-up fee' - which may function as a cap on the damages the company (on behalf of its stockholders) is permitted to seek from the private equity sponsor for its failure to close the transaction, as described in question 6.
+If the closing is not conditioned on the receipt of financing proceeds, the purchase agreement would typically provide for a 'marketing period', during which the private equity sponsor will seek to raise the portion of its financing consisting of high-yield bonds (and, in certain cases, syndicated bank financing), and which begins after the private equity sponsor has received certain necessary financial information about the target company.
+If the private equity sponsor has not obtained the proceeds of such financing by the end of the marketing period (or has failed to obtain such proceeds from a 'bridge' financing) and thus fails to close the transaction, the private equity sponsor may be required to pay a reverse termination fee - which often functions as a cap on the maximum amount of damages the target company (on behalf of its shareholders) is permitted to seek from the private equity sponsor for its failure to close the transaction, as described in question 6.

-12 Fraudulent conveyance and other bankruptcy issues
+11 Fraudulent conveyance and other bankruptcy issues